 The Project

-Lime Down Solar Park is anticipated as being able to generate around 500MW of electricity.
-Since its generation capacity exceeds 50MW, the project is classified as a Nationally Significant Infrastructure Project (NSIP).
+Lime Down Solar Park is anticipated as being able to deliver up to 500MW of electricity.
+As its generation capacity exceeds 50MW, it is classified as a Nationally Significant Infrastructure Project (NSIP).

 The development consenting regime for an NSIP comes under the Planning Act 2008.
 This means that we need to submit an application for a Development Consent Order (DCO) to build, operate and decommission Lime Down Solar Park to the Planning Inspectorate rather than the local planning authority.